iganna/pannagram/README.md

 **Resources:**
 - Logo was generated with the help of DALL-E
 - Parallel Processing Tool: O. Tange (2018): GNU Parallel 2018, ISBN 9781387509881, DOI [https://doi.org/10.5281/zenodo.1146014](https://doi.org/10.5281/zenodo.1146014).

-**Development:**
-- Anna Igolkina - Lead Developer and Project Initiator
-- Alexander Bezlepsky - Assistant

-**Testing:**
-- Anna Igolkina: Lead Tester
-- Anna Glushkevich: Testing the alignment on _A. lyrata_ genomes
-- Elizaveta Grigoreva: Testing the alignment on _A. thaliana_ and _A. lyrata_ genomes
-- Jilong Ma: Testing the SV-graph on spider genomes
-- Alexander Bezlepsky: Testing the Pannagram's functionality on Rhizobial genomes
-- Gregoire Bohl-Viallefond: Testing the annotation converter on _A. thaliana_ alignment

-**Resources:**
-- Logo was generated with the help of DALL-E
-- Parallel Processing Tool: O. Tange (2018): GNU Parallel 2018, ISBN 9781387509881, DOI [https://doi.org/10.5281/zenodo.1146014](https://doi.org/10.5281/zenodo.1146014).